 Welcome to Vest Agder County and the weather right now!
 Vest Agder County is one out of 19 countys in Norway with a area of 7.281 km2 and a population of approximately 180,877.

 Each County is divided into different municipality.
-For Vest Agder County you will find the name of the municipality to your "right" (municipality for the whole country is 429) or read a short story given below.
+For Vest Agder County you will find the name of the municipality to your "right" (municipality for the whole country is 428) or read a short story given below.

 SEE VIDEO WHY YOU SHOULD VISIT US !

 Southern Norway extends from Flekkefjord in the west to Risør in the east, and from Lindesnes in the south to Hardanger in the north.
 The Skerries is Destination Sørlandet"s trademark.
 Sørlandet is the region with the highest number of hours of sunshine in Norway, and since time immemorial the inhabitants have been involved with the sea, the islands protecting the mainland (the skerries) and everything smelling of seaweed.
 The best-known poets from the region, Vilhelm Krag and Gabriel Scott, in anecdotes and novels, have described the humour and temperament typical of this part of the country.
 Both were born with "seaweed between their toes" and are much loved.
 We have a number of boats which can take you out among the skerries.
 Most of the boats have scheduled departures, and they can all be chartered.